juaninicolai/chronocademy/NOTES.md

 - Wrap all pages (landing and app) in a container so they're centered
 - FAQ
 - Inject Juan's body into the email link (lol)
+- Footer:
+  - left: quick links: report a bug, request a feature, terms and conditions, privacy policy
+  - middle: contact support (mail to support@chronocademy.com)
+  - right: logo (link to home)
+- Navbar:
+  - bigger size for name and avatar
+  - add "?" icon and route it to www.chronocademy.com/#faqs

 Nice to Have: